 Tony Robbins, Awaken the Giant Within

-Most big corporates share a similar marketing strategy: throw $10 000 000 at it.
-Not having $10 million to spend, my partner, Nathan, and I went to the drawing board.
+At the time, I didn’t have a fortune to invest.
+So, together with a partner, we went to the drawing board.
 We wanted to find an easy way to start an online business without risking much time or money.
-As we discussed our past strategies, and studied existing online businesses, we slowly put together a model that we called: “online arbitrage.”
-In essence, we were going to eliminate our risk by selling products first and produce/sourcing them second.
+We studied various strategies and deconstructed existing online businesses.
+Slowly but surely, we put together a model that we called “online arbitrage.”
+Simply put, we were going to eliminate our risk by selling products first and producing/sourcing them second.

-It took us about two days to set up our first business, which was a website that sold cycling safety products.
+It took less than a week to set up our proof-of-concept business: a website that sold cycling safety products.
 When we were satisfied with our store, we posted a couple of ads on Facebook and paid for them to appear in front of potential customers.

 Money isn’t the goal; money has no value.
 The value comes from the dreams money helps achieve.